New Tariffs

 Specifics

 What does this mean for you?
-It depends on the items you're purchasing.
+It depends on the items you're purchasing, as well as the associated manufacturer's policies.

 APG